tiagosiebler/gateio-api/README.md

   console.log('connection open for websocket with ID: ' + wsKey);
 });

-// Optional: Listen to responses to websocket queries (e.g. the response after subscribing to a topic) ws.on('response', (response) => {
+// Optional: Listen to responses to websocket queries (e.g. the reply after subscribing to a topic) ws.on('response', (response) => {
   console.log('response', response);
 });